Tyler Miller: D.C. United

 On November 23, 2022, Miller signed with D.C.
 United as a free agent ahead of their 2023 season.
 He became their starting goalkeeper and was assigned to play as a sweeper-keeper by manager Wayne Rooney.
 Miller was selected by Rooney to play in the 2023 MLS All-Star Game against Arsenal F.C., which was hosted by D.C.
 United.
 In August, Miller suffered a torn rotator cuff and underwent season-ending shoulder surgery.
 D.C.
 United declined his contract option following their 2024 season.

 Notts County

 On 1 April 2025, Miller joined English League Two side Notts County on a deal until the end of the season.

 On 20 May 2025, Notts County said the player would be released in June when his contract expired.

 Bolton Wanderers

 On 13 August 2025, Miller joined League One side Bolton Wanderers on a deal until the end of the season.

+Charlotte

+On 20 January 2026, Miller returned to the United States as he signed for Charlotte on a two and a half year deal for an undisclosed fee.